.

 • Enjoy being outdoors all day in all types of weather (see above), in the potential presence of wild animals and insects.

-• Tolerate long periods of time spent working in direct sunlight with little to no shade available (4–6 hours per day)
+• Tolerate long periods spent working in direct sunlight with little to no shade available (4–6 hours per day)

-• Get low enough to the ground to set and check small mammal traps for up to four hours on two project days.
+• Get low enough to the ground to set and check small mammal traps for up to 1- 2 hours per day.

-• Carry a light daypack while out in the field (under 4.5 kg/10 lbs.) with personal daily supplies such as lunch, water, and some basic field gear (binoculars, GPS unit and range finders, etc.).
+• Carry a light daypack (under 2.3 kg/5 lbs.) while out in the field with personal daily supplies such as lunch, water, and some basic field gear (binoculars, GPS unit, range finders, etc.).

 • Follow verbal and/or visual instructions independently or with the assistance of a companion.